Norse settlement of North America: Vinland sagas

 According to the Icelandic sagas—Saga of Erik the Red, plus chapters of the Hauksbók and the Flatey Book—the Norse started to explore lands to the west of Greenland only a few years after the Greenland settlements were established.
-In 985, while sailing from Iceland to Greenland with a migration fleet consisting of 400–700 settlers and 25 other ships (14 of which completed the journey), a merchant named Bjarni Herjólfsson was blown off course, and after three days' sailing he sighted land west of the fleet.
-Bjarni was interested only in finding his father's farm, but he described his findings to Leif Erikson who explored the area in more detail and planted a small settlement fifteen years later.
+In the 980s, a merchant named Bjarni Herjólfsson left Iceland to meet his father in the Greenland colonies but was blown off course.
+He became lost in a fog for days, until sighting land to the west.
+The flat and forested land matched no description of Greenland, so Bjarni sailed north and ultimately did reach the colonies.
+He was interested only in finding his father's farm but described his findings to Leif Erikson, who explored the area in more detail and started a small settlement fifteen years later.

 The sagas describe three areas beyond Greenland: Helluland, "land of the flat stones"; Markland, "the land of forests"; and Vinland, either "the land of wine" or "the land of meadows".
 Helluland is generally thought to correspond to Baffin Island but may include northern areas of Labrador.
 Markland is generally thought to be an area in Labrador.
 Vinland likely includes Newfoundland and possibly other areas around the Gulf of Saint Lawrence.
 There has long been debate about identifying any of the three "lands" to actual, known locations in North America.
 Vinland in particular has been the topic of widely divergent claims and theories.

-In 2019 archaeologist Birgitta Wallace wrote:
+In 2019, the archaeologist Birgitta Wallace wrote:

 L'Anse aux Meadows cannot be Vinland.
 Vinland was a land, the same way Iceland and Greenland are lands, countries.
 But L'Anse aux Meadows is a place described in the sagas as part of Vinland.
 It is the Straumfjord of Eric's Saga.
 It is the same kind of settlement, with the same kind of occupants and type of activities, a winter base from where expeditions went south in the summer.
 Although artifacts and buildings are typically Norse, the layout, location, and artifacts are different from the sites we know elsewhere in the Norse world.
 Just such a site is described in the sagas: Straumsfjord.
 A compelling reason why L'Anse aux Meadows has to be the main site in Vinland lies in demography.